vanadium/website/content/tutorials/security/agent.md

 # Become Alice

-Use `bash {scriptName}` as the argument to `agentd` to safely run a script as a given identity.
+Set the environment variable `V23_CREDENTIALS={directory}` to run a script as a given identity.
 Here, the script just runs `principal dump` commands, introspecting its own identity:

 <!-- @becomeAlice @test -->
 ```